JetBrains/compose-multiplatform/examples/imageviewer/README.md

 ### Running Android application

-Open project in Intellij IDEA or Android Studio and run "android" configuration.
+Open project in IntelliJ IDEA or Android Studio and run "android" configuration.